USC Computer Science and Engineering Department

 -

-Please submit your questions by 12 noon on the day before the exam.
+Please submit your questions by 5pm on the Thursday before the exam.
 (The

 exam is always held on a Saturday.)